Stéphane Hessel: Time for Outrage!

 Hessel's booklet argues that the French need to again become outraged, as were those who participated in the Resistance during World War II.
 Hessel's reasons for personal outrage include the growing gap between the very rich and the very poor, France's treatment of its illegal immigrants, the need to re-establish a free press, the need to protect the environment, importance of protecting the French welfare system, and the plight of Palestinians, recommending that people read the September 2009 Goldstone Report.
 He calls for peaceful and non-violent insurrection.

-In 2011, one of the names given to the Spanish protests against corruption and bipartisan politics was Los Indignados (The Outraged), taken from the title of the book's translation there (¡Indignados!).
+In 2011, one of the names given to the Spanish protests against corruption and bipartisan politics was Los Indignados (The Outraged), derived from the title of the book's translation there (¡Indignaos!).
 These protests, in conjunction with the Arab Spring, later helped to inspire other protests in many countries, including Greece, UK, Chile, Israel, and Occupy Wall Street which began in New York's financial district, but has now spread across the United States and numerous other countries.
 Ongoing protests in Mexico challenging corruption, drug cartel violence, economic hardship and policies also have been called the Indignados.
 Similarly, 2013 protests in Brazil have taken place questioning the government's corruption and its capability of managing public transport, health and education.